 - Prepare a comprehensive, customized financial plan unique to individual needs.

-- Create Investment policy statement to ensure risk tolerance objectives are being met.
+- Create Investment Policy Statement to help ensure risk tolerance objectives are being met.

 - Consult with investment professional (if not TWM) on an ongoing basis to discuss portfolio strategies utilized.